DataDog/integrations-core/oracle/README.md

 When using the [Oracle Instant Client][16] connection, move three files to the `network/admin` directory of the client libraries used by your application:
   * `tnsnames.ora`: Maps net service names used for application connection strings to your database services.
   * `sqlnet.ora`: Configures Oracle Network settings.
-  * `cwallet.sso`: Enables SSL or TLS connections in thick mode.
+  * `cwallet.sso`: Enables SSL or TLS connections.
 Keep this file secure.

 ##### TCPS through JDBC